Diagnose Check Engine Light with Phone App

 Once the pairing is complete, allow the phone to connect to your vehicle's ECU.
 Click on read fault codes.

 If your check engine light is on, you will get a Diagnostic Trouble Code (often referred ad DTC or fault code) and a description of what it means.

 You can also monitor the readiness status to see if your vehicle is ready to pass the emission/smog test.

-As you can see in this picture this vehicle is not ready for an emission test.
-Once you all the test change to Complete you will be able to take your car for emission testing and pass it.
+As you can see in this picture, this vehicle is not ready for an emission test.
+Once you all the test change to Complete, you will take your car for emission testing and pass it.

-Using your phone to diagnose your car's Check Engine Light (CEL) and fault codes is easy and can save you money in the long run.
-An OBD2 Bluetooth adapter will also allow you to monitor your car sensor live and test to see if the vehicle is ready for emission testing.
+Using your phone to diagnose your car's Check Engine Light (CEL) and fault codes are easy and can save you money in the long run.
+An OBD2 Bluetooth adapter will also allow you to monitor your car sensor live and test to see if it is ready for emission testing.

-Don't expect to diagnose ABS, Airbag or ESP light with a cheap OBD2 Bluetooth adapter.
-If you are buying an ELM327 adapter you won't be able to connect to any other system except the engine.
-Which is fine if you are looking to monitor the engine and clear that check engine light.
+Don't expect to diagnose ABS, Airbag, or ESP light with a cheap OBD2 Bluetooth adapter.
+If you are buying an ELM327 adapter, you won't connect to any other system except the engine, which is fine if you are looking to monitor the engine and clear that check engine light.

-As the Bluetooth technology evolves we hope to see Bluetooth adapters be able to scan multiple vehicle systems.
-We are already seeing Bluetooth tools such as BlueDriver OBD-II Scan Tool being able to read and clear codes from ABS, Airbag, and transmission but this feature works only on GM, Ford, Chrysler, Toyota, BMW, and Mini.
+As Bluetooth technology evolves, we hope to see Bluetooth adapters be able to scan multiple vehicle systems.
+We are already seeing Bluetooth tools such as BlueDriver OBD-II Scan Tool being able to read and clear codes from ABS, Airbag, and transmission, but this feature works only on GM, Ford, Chrysler, Toyota, BMW, and Mini.